Set Diversity (Gini Impurity)

 Going Further

 Note: in the midterm students were asked to calculate the "Expected" Gini Score, instead of the max.
-That uses Expecataion, a concept we will learn in the next section.
+That uses Expectation, a concept we will learn in the next section.
 We also asked for the Gini Impurity of a Poisson random variable, a concept from Part 3.